photo courtesy: Ann Borden, Emory University

 Finally, Professor Blumenthal has reached out from Religious and Jewish Studies to the arts and, together with his wife Ursula, has curated an exhibit, with a website and podcast, of Salvador Dali’s suite of lithographs, “Aliyah, the Rebirth of Israel.”
 He has taught a course on the Akeda and its expression in art, sculpture, literature, and music.
 More recently, Professor Blumenthal has helped to establish an internet data base for Israeli and Topical Judaica Philately and has hosted a course on this topic based upon the holdings of Emory University.

 Professor Blumenthal is a member of the European Academy of Sciences, the American Academy of Religion, and the Rabbinical Assembly of America.
 He also received a Doctor of Humane Letters from the Reconstructionist Rabbinical College.
+Professor Blumenthal is now retired from Emory College.

 Visitors to this page are welcome to download and use the material.
 Professor Blumenthal only asks that the requisite courtesy and law be observed in crediting him.
 He welcomes inquiries and can be reached at firstname.lastname@example.org.